catuhana/denoh/README.md

 echo 'Tasks ran successfully.'
 ```

-For help and information about flags, please refer to [src/constants.ts](src/constants.ts#L36-L54), or run `denoh -h`.
+For help and information about flags, please refer to [src/constants.ts](src/constants.ts#L43-L61), or run `denoh -h`.

-### Running at different folder or configuration files
+### Running at Different Folder or Configuration Files

 You can pass folder name or configuration file name by passing its path as an argument.
 If the entered path is different, it will create Git hooks in the entered folder.